Jump to recipe →

 1. Mix the dry ingredients: In a medium mixing bowl, whisk the flour, sugar, baking powder, baking soda, and salt.

-2. Finish the batter: In another bowl, whisk the eggs, buttermilk, and melted butter.
-Pour the wet ingredients into the bowl of dry ingredients and stir together until just combined.
+2. Finish the waffle batter: In a separate large bowl, whisk the eggs, buttermilk, and melted butter.
+Pour the wet ingredients into the bowl of dry ingredients, and stir to combine.
 Let the batter rest for 10 to 15 minutes.

-3. Prepare: Preheat your waffle iron for about 6 to 7 minutes, depending on the model.
+3. Prepare: Preheat your waffle iron for about six to seven minutes, depending on the model.
 It may also be necessary to use a small amount of nonstick spray.
 Fold the chocolate chips into the batter.

-close up image of a bite of chocolate chip waffles topped with syrup, fresh strawberries, and whipped cream served on a white round plate
+top down image of a stack of four chocolate chip waffles topped with syrup, fresh strawberries, and whipped cream served on a white round plate.

 Quick Tip

-Yes, you can freeze your chocolate chips before adding them to the batter.
-This will help prevent them from melting and sinking into the waffles during cooking.
+To prevent the chocolate chips from melting in the waffle maker, freeze them before adding them to the batter.
+This will help prevent them from melting and sinking into the waffles during cooking!

 Chocolate Chip Waffles